HOW TO HELP A DOG WITH SEPARATION ANXIETY

 Two way pet cameras with treat dispensers can be an incredibly useful tool for helping to manage and treat separation distress, if it’s in your budget.
 I have a separate blog on how to integrate this tool into your training here.

-Extensive Separation Anxiety training is covered in both my Dog Zen book and Dog Zen Virtual Dog School if you need further assistance to make progress with your dog.
+If your dog has severe separation distress and you're unable to make progress just with these tips, extensive Separation Anxiety training is covered in both my Dog Zen book and Virtual Training Schools if you need further assistance with your dog.

 Good luck!